EyeSeeTea/clickdown/readme.md

 cached for an hour, but you can delete the cache files at any point.

-To run them, you need a configuration file named `clickdown.cfg` that contains at least your clickup token (see section `Getting a token` below) and the id of your team.
+To run them, you need a configuration file named `clickdown.cfg` that contains at least your clickup token and the id of your team (see section `Configuration file` below).

 ## Clicktime